Turkish court’s arrest of Halk TV editor-in-chief ‘a political move’ to silence media: CPJ - Stockholm Center for Freedom

-The Committee to Protect Journalists (CPJ) has condemned a Turkish court’s order to arrest Halk TV Editor-in-Chief Suat Toktaş after the opposition-aligned network aired an interview with a court-appointed expert witness, saying it is a political move to silence critical voices, Turkish Minute reported.
+The Committee to Protect Journalists (CPJ) has condemned a Turkish court’s order to arrest Halk TV Editor-in-Chief Suat Toktaş after the opposition-aligned network aired an interview with a court-appointed expert witness, saying it is a political move to silence critical voices.

 İstanbul prosecutors opened an investigation into Halk TV following its Monday broadcast of an interview with an expert witness involved in the court cases of some municipalities, alleging that the recording was made without permission and that it sought to “manipulate a trial by exposing the name of the court-appointed expert witness in a way that would make [him] a target.”